aws-actions/configure-aws-credentials/README.md

 * [Monitor the activity](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#keep-a-log) of the credentials used in GitHub Actions workflows.

 ## Assuming a role
-If you would like to use some use the credentials you provide to this action to assume a role, you can do so by specifying the role ARN in `role-to-assume`.
+If you would like to use the credentials you provide to this action to assume a role, you can do so by specifying the role ARN in `role-to-assume`.
-These crentials will then be output instead of the ones you have provided.
+The role credentials will then be output instead of the ones you have provided.
-The default session duration is 6 hours, but if you would like to adjust this you can pass `role-duration-seconds`.
+The default session duration is 6 hours, but if you would like to adjust this you can pass a duration to `role-duration-seconds`.

 Example:
 ```yaml